Aave (LEND) Review: Decentralised Lending Platform

-Decentralized finance (DeFi) has been a scorching hot topic in crypto in the last few months.
-Cryptocurrency lending protocols such as Compound, MakerDAO, and Aave have been the main attractions to this financial spectacle with good reason.
+With the state of the world economy, many people are considering decentralized Finance (DeFi) as an alternative to traditional Finance.
+Indeed, DeFi has been a scorching hot topic in crypto for a while, and it's gradually gaining more adoption from individuals and institutions.
+Cryptocurrency lending protocols such as Compound, MakerDAO, Euler, and Aave have been the main attractions to this financial spectacle with good reason.

-As you will see, Aave is not "just another cryptocurrency lending platform" but is one of the undisputed leaders in the world of DeFi.
+We first wrote about the Aave project in 2019, when it was known as ETHlend, and the native token was LEND.
+As you will see in this article, Aave is not "just another cryptocurrency lending platform" but is one of the undisputed world leaders in DeFi.

 What is Aave?

-Aave (pronounced "ah-veh") is a decentralized cryptocurrency lending platform.
-In fact, it was the first DeFi lending protocol when it launched its first main net as ETHlend in 2017 (this was before DeFi was even a thing!).
+Aave (pronounced "ah-veh") is an open-source liquidity protocol, a decentralized cryptocurrency lending platform.
+It was the first DeFi lending protocol when it launched its first main net as ETHlend in 2017 (before DeFi became a "thing").

-To briefly recap, ETHlend was a sort of marketplace where borrowers and lenders could negotiate terms without a third party.
-You can think of it as a job posting board but with loans instead.
-The platform was moderately successful, but the team decided they were “ready to be serious players” in the DeFi space.
+To briefly recap, ETHlend was a peer-to-peer marketplace where borrowers and lenders could negotiate terms without a third party thanks to smart contracts.
+The platform was moderately successful, but the Aave team decided they could improve the platform and were “ready to be serious players” in the DeFi space.

-This led to the launch of Aave in January of this year when the Aave mainnet launched and introduced a completely new protocol to its users along with a few novel features that have changed DeFi forever.
+This decision led to the launch of the Aave mainnet in January 2020, introducing a completely new protocol and a few novel features that changed DeFi forever.

 How Does Aave Work?

-Like other lending protocols within the space, Aave offers overcollateralized loans, meaning that a user must lock an amount of collateral that is larger (in USD) than the amount being withdrawn.
+Like other lending protocols within the space, Aave offers overcollateralized loans, meaning that a user must lock a larger amount of collateral (in USD) than the loan.
 This amount depends on the asset and ranges from 50-75%.

 Aave Flash Loans Explained